 Vertical gardens are just the ticket for gardeners who are short on space, and they’re great for brightening a bare wall with flowers, greenery, or edibles.
 The easiest way to reach for the sky is by leaning a section of trellis against a wall.
-Add plants transplanted into lightweight pots, hang them on the trellis with S-hooks, and you’re ready to go.
+Add plants transplanted into lightweight pots, hang them on the trellis with S-hooks, and your vertical garden is ready to go.
 (See our step-by-step instructions on how to make a vertical garden.)
-Explore more ideas for a vertical garden here.

 Choose The Right Plants